Rafael Devers Preview, Player Props: Red Sox vs. Orioles

-On Friday, Rafael Devers (.405 on-base percentage in past 10 games, 55 points above season-long percentage) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be John Means.
-First pitch is at 7:05 PM ET.
+On Saturday, Rafael Devers (hitting .212 in his past 10 games) and the Boston Red Sox face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 7:15 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Orioles.
+He had a hitless showing in his previous game (0-for-4 with an RBI) against the Orioles.

 Sportsbook Promo Codes